SphericalCowww/CubicDoggo_06R/README.md

 ## Acknowledgements

 - Some utility programs are adapted from the ROBOTIS DYNAMIXEL Workbench examples: https://github.com/ROBOTIS-GIT/dynamixel-workbench/tree/main/dynamixel_workbench_toolbox/examples/src.
 These files remain licensed under the Apache License 2.0.
 Modifications are documented in the source files.

+- Thanks to all the Redditors for their nice comments/advices :)